 The Specialized Enduro Pro shorts come with the Specialized SWAT bibs included, a great liner option for those who like the comfort of bibs.
-SWAT refers to "Storage, Water, Air, Tools", and in the case of the bibs refers to three pockets integrated into the lower back that provides additional storage.
-Testers found that they loved this storage for shorter rides, as they could carry most things they needed securely and comfortably on their backs without the need for a fanny pack or hydration pack.
+SWAT refers to "Storage, Water, Air, Tools", and in the case of the bibs refers to three pockets integrated into the lower back that provides additional storage, similar to the pockets found on a road cycling jersey.
+Testers found they loved this storage for shorter rides, as they could carry most things they needed securely and comfortably on their backs without the need for a fanny pack or hydration pack.
 If you scoff at the idea of paying $70 or $54 for a chamois liner, even an $11 liner like the Baleaf is better than nothing.
-The Baleaf liner lacked the quality construction and design of the more expensive models we tested, but they did the job admirably considering the price.
+The Baleaf liner lacked the quality construction and design of the more expensive models we tested, but they do their job admirably considering the price.
 If you're on a tight budget but still want to be comfortable on the trail, we suggest checking them out.

 Analysis and Test Results

-Our team of mountain bike shorts testers put every pair of shorts in our test selection through the wringer, riding in each pair for hundreds of hours and thousands of miles.
-Through it all, we scrutinized every aspect of their performance and analyzed how the design, materials, fit, and features all played into how comfortable they are and how they perform out on the trail.
+Our team of mountain bike shorts testers put every pair of shorts in our test selection through the wringer, riding in each pair for countless hours and hundreds of miles.
+Through it all, we scrutinized every aspect of their performance and analyzed how the design, materials, fit, and features all play into their comfort and performance out on the trail.
 We rated each pair of shorts on several predetermined metrics: Style, Features, Durability, Protection, Fit and Pedal Friendliness, and Comfort.
 Each rating is described in greater detail below.
 We tallied the scores from all of our rating metrics to determine our Top Pick and Overall Award winners.
 The results of this testing is the most comprehensive comparative mountain bike shorts review you can find, and we hope the information presented here helps you find the best pair of shorts for your riding needs, preferences, style, and budget.

-Let's be honest - if all mountain bikers were concerned with was performance, we'd all suit up in lycra like our roadie, cyclocross, and XC racer compatriates.
-Loose fitting baggy shorts tend to generate more wind drag than lycra, and in a discipline like enduro and downhill racing which are often decided by seconds or fractions of a second, it would make more sense to wear the tight fitting kit.
-Many mountain bikers tend to be a little more concerned with style, however, and it is pretty rare to see an enduro or downhill reader clad in lycra.
-A typical mountain bike kit consists of baggy shorts over a padded liner, and a looser fitting shirt, and of course, there are a number of different styles, colors, themes, and looks, that permeate this basic generalization of dress.
-Of all the criteria that contribute the to the overall score of the shorts in our test selection, style is the most subjective and therefore is weighted at a lower percentage than the other metrics.
+As much as we don't like to admit it, style matters!
+If all mountain bikers were concerned with was performance, we'd probably all still be suiting up in lycra like our roadie, cyclocross, and XC racer compatriates.
+Loose fitting baggy shorts tend to generate more wind drag than lycra, and in a discipline like enduro or downhill racing, which are often decided by seconds or fractions of a second, it would make more sense to wear the tight fitting kit.
+We mountain bikers tend to be a stylish bunch, however, and it's pretty rare to see an enduro or downhill reader clad in lycra.
+A typical mountain bike kit consists of baggy shorts over a padded liner, and a looser fitting shirt.
+Of course, there are a number of different styles, colors, themes, and looks, that permeate this basic generalization of dress.
+Of all the criteria that contribute to the overall score of the shorts in our test selection, style is the most subjective and therefore is weighted at a lower percentage than the other metrics.

 Functional features like ventilation, pockets, waist adjustment, and the short's waist closure system can and do impact the user's experience when wearing (and especially riding in) a pair of mountain bike shorts.
 Our overall score for each short is a measure of how useful the included features are and whether they enhance the functionality of the short.
-Some manufacturers seem to put a minimal amount of thought into layout and ease of use of features like pockets and waist adjustment, which often seem to be added to check a box on their specification list.
-The Kitsbow Ventilated V2 and the Specialized Enduro Pro scored highest, with the Zoic Ether and the 100% Airmatic close behind.
+Some manufacturers seem to put a minimal amount of thought into the layout and ease of use of features like pockets and waist adjustment, which often seem to be added to check a box on their specification list.
+The Specialized Enduro Pro scored highest for their combination of thoughtful, useful, and well-executed features.
 We used and abused these shorts during testing, and after hundreds of hours of use, we can tell you what works and what doesn't.

 Pockets are without a doubt an advantageous feature on mountain bike shorts.
 The days of every rider carrying a hydration pack are long gone.
 Many of us prefer to roll with a minimal amount of tools and gear to avoid wearing a pack.
-This change in dynamics makes pockets ever more critical for many riders.
+This change in dynamics makes pockets ever more critical for many riders while others would prefer to have none.
 During testing, we assessed the pockets for their ability to carry tools, food, and smartphones.
 We evaluated the pockets for ease of accessibility, placement, and ease of access while riding.
 We also wore these shorts around town with wallets and other essentials to assess the versatility of the pocket system.

 Every short we tested has an adjustable waist mechanism which provides an additional 2" or so of adjustment.
 An adjustable waist is an important feature which allows the rider to tighten the waist for a perfect fit.
-If you happened to gain a little weight in the off-season, no worries, a quick adjustment will get you back in your favorite short.
-The design and execution of the adjustment mechanism vary between manufacturers.
-Our two favorite designs are the slip hook system and the Velcro band design.
+If you happened to gain a little weight in the off-season or drop a few pounds during the riding season, no worries, a quick adjustment will get you back in your favorite short.
+The design and execution of the adjustment mechanism varies between manufacturers.
+Two of our favorite designs are the slip hook system and the external Velcro band design.

 The most critical element of either system is the placement.
-Some of the shorts we tested have an internal waist adjustment; this design has a cleaner look but is more difficult to adjust, requiring you to unbutton the shorts to make changes.
+Some of the shorts we tested have an internal Velcro waist adjustment; this design has a cleaner look but is more difficult to adjust, requiring you to unbutton the shorts to make changes.
 External waist adjustments are much more convenient and make mid-ride adjustments more manageable.
-The Kitsbow Ventilated V2 gets our highest accolades with a slick alloy slip hook that slots into a webbing loop and offers 3 inches of adjustment.
-The 100% Airmatic also scores highly with a nice Velcro based adjustment system on the outside hip area of the shorts.
+The 100% Airmatic and the Specialized Enduro Pro both feature a user-friendly Velcro based adjustment system on the outside hip area of the shorts.
+The Kitsbow Ventilated V2 is another of our favorites with a slick alloy slip hook that slots into a webbing loop and offers 3 inches of adjustment.
 Both systems are easy to manipulate given their external position on the waistband of the shorts, but Velcro lacks the long-term durability of a slip hook system.

 How durable are these shorts?
-We wanted to know, and we did not hold back during testing.
-When you shell out around $100 or more for a pair of shorts, you should be able to get at least a season of hard riding out of them, and hopefully more.
-Beyond the demands of daily abuse on the bike, we also machine washed and dried the shorts after every use to see if the colors fade and how the shorts would hold up to real world laundering.
+We wanted to know, so we didn't hold back during testing.
+If you're shell out roughly $100 or more for a pair of mountain bike shorts, you want to be sure that you'll get at least a season of hard riding out of them, hopefully more.
+Beyond the demands of daily abuse on the bike, we also machine washed and dried the shorts after every use to see how they hold up to real world laundering.

-Manufacturers are often attempting to straddle the line between durability and comfort.
-It's easy to make a durable short, and relatively easy to make a well-ventilated comfortable short, but hitting the balance between the two is a challenge.
-The most durable shorts we tested were not the most comfortable and certainly not the shorts we'd choose for a 30-mile ride involving loads of pedaling.
-The overall scores of the highest scoring shorts across all of our evaluation criteria shows a trend of the middle of the road durability ratings, and excellent scores in the comfort and fit metrics.
+Manufacturers are often attempting to straddle a line between durability and comfort.
+It's easy to make a durable short, and relatively easy to make a well-ventilated comfortable short, striking a balance between the two is a challenge.
+The most durable shorts we tested are not the most comfortable and certainly not the shorts we'd choose for a 30-mile ride involving loads of pedaling.

-As a general rule, we found that shorts with thicker and more abrasion resistant fabric tend to shrug off crashes and random encounters with trailside hazards better than shorts with lighter weight fabric.
-The Troy Lee Ruckus earned a 9/10 and is the highest scoring short in our durability test.
+As a general rule, we found that shorts with thicker and more abrasion resistant fabric tend to shrug off crashes and random encounters with trailside hazards better than shorts made from lighter weight fabrics.
+The Troy Lee Ruckus is the highest scoring short in our durability test.
 This model has the thickest and most abrasion-resistant fabric of any short we tested, and the overall construction of the short is top notch, with well-placed seams and double stitching in high-stress areas.
 The Ruckus is the winner of our Top Pick award for Downhill and Bike Park Use, and its exceptional durability is a primary reason it received the award.
 The Pearl Izumi Elevate follows close behind, and was another favorite amongst our testers for park riding and shuttle runs, due to its tough fabric and great leg coverage.

-The highest scoring shorts we tested are the Pearl Izumi Elevateand the Troy Lee Ruckus, with a combination of durable fabric, and longer inseams providing the best leg coverage of the shorts in our test.
-Both the Elevate shorts and the Ruckus are excellent when paired with knee pads; due to large leg openings they can accommodate all styles of knee pads.
-We managed to crash in the Elevate shorts more than once during testing and appreciated the durable fabric and exceptional coverage.
+The highest scoring shorts are the Pearl Izumi Elevateand the Troy Lee Ruckus, with a combination of durable fabric, and longer inseams providing the best leg coverage of the shorts in our test.
+Both the Elevate shorts and the Ruckus are excellent when paired with knee pads due to large leg openings that can accommodate all styles of knee pads.
+We managed to crash in the Elevate shorts more than once during testing, giving us an appreciation for the durable fabric and exceptional coverage.
 The Troy Lee Ruckus also receives high marks from our testers due to the heavy duty ripstop fabric and a nice long inseam for good leg coverage.